doriang102/doriang102.github.io/_posts/2017-10-15-Introduction-To-Ensemble-Methods.md

 ## Gradient Boosting

 There is a lot of confusing notation and discussion around gradient boosting, when ultimately it is just the gradient flow in a functional space (ie. $$L^2$$).

+### Continous case

 For example, consider the mean squared loss:

 $$\mathcal{L}(y,f) : = \frac{1}{N} \sum_{i=1}^N (y_i - f(x_i))^.$$